-A mobilehome, defined by the National Mobile Home Construction Act of 1974, 42 USC Section 5401 et seq.), is permitted in the same manner as a single-family dwelling in accordance with Section 18551 of the California Health and Safety Code.
-Single family dwellings are permitted uses in the R-A, R-1, and R-2 districts, subject to a CUP in the R-3 zone, and subject to a development plan in the PD-R zone.
+A mobilehome, defined by the National Mobile Home Construction Act of 1974, 42 USC Section 5401 et seq.), is a permitted use in the R-1 zone.
 The mobilehome in the R-1 zone shall be on a permanent foundation in accordance with California Health and Safety Code Section 18551.

 The City also has a designated zone (T) for land for use as a mobilehome park and mobilehome subdivision.
 The zone is also for travel trailer parks and recreational vehicle parks.
-The T zone development standards for a mobilehome park include the following: (i) each park must have an area of not less than 10 acres; (ii) seven (7) mobilehome park spaces are allowed per acre of land within the mobilehome park or subdivision; (iii) each mobilehome space must be located a minimum 20 feet from an exterior property line of the mobilehome park when the exterior property line abuts a public street, a minimum 5 feet from any other portion of exterior property line of the mobilehome park and a minimum 5 feet from mobilehome to its side lot or space boundary line; (iv) perimeter landscaping must be provided on sides of the mobilehome park or subdivision abutting a public street; (v) a solid wall or fence six (6) feet high must be provided on all exterior boundary lines of the mobilehome park or subdivision abutting a public street; (vi) internal streets must be a minimum of thirty (30) foot wide, surfaced with 2-1/2 inches of asphalt on four (4) inches of base and rolled curbs four (4) inches in height; (vii) a minimum storage area equivalent to 100 square feet per mobilehome space must be provided for storage of boats, campers, camping trailers, utility trailers, and extra vehicles enclosed with a six (6) foot high chain link fence. (viii) in family parks, a minimum of 300 square feet of open space must be provided per mobilehome space up through 100 spaces plus 200 square feet per mobilehome space beginning with the 101 space; (ix) in adult parks, a minimum of 200 square feet of open space must be provided per mobilehome space; (x) in travel trailer parks and recreation vehicle parks, a minimum of 100 square feet of open space must be provided per travel trailer space or recreation vehicle space; (xi) on-site parking for the resident of the mobilehome must be provided in accordance with the residential parking standards included in Table H-56 for multifamily dwellings; and (xii) guest parking must be provided at a ratio of one additional off-street parking space for each seven (7) mobilehome sites in the park.
+The T zone development standards for a mobilehome park include the following: (i) each park must have an area of not less than 10 acres; (ii) seven (7) mobilehome park spaces are allowed per acre of land within the mobilehome park or subdivision; (iii) each mobilehome space must be located a minimum 20 feet from an exterior property line of the mobilehome park when the exterior property line abuts a public street, a minimum 5 feet from any other portion of exterior property line of the mobilehome park and a minimum 5 feet from mobilehome to its side lot or space boundary line; (iv) perimeter landscaping must be provided on sides of the mobilehome park or subdivision abutting a public street; (v) a solid wall or fence six (6) feet high must be provided on all exterior boundary lines of the mobilehome park or subdivision abutting a public street; (vi) internal streets must be a minimum of thirty (30) foot wide, surfaced with 2-1/2 inches of asphalt on four (4) inches of base and rolled curbs four (4) inches in height; (vii) a minimum storage area equivalent to 100 square feet per mobilehome space must be provided for storage of boats, campers, camping trailers, utility trailers, and extra vehicles enclosed with a six (6) foot high chain link fence. (viii) in family parks, a minimum of 300 square feet of open space must be provided per mobilehome space up through 100 spaces plus 200 square feet per mobilehome space beginning with the 101 space; (ix) in adult parks, a minimum of 200 square feet of open space must be provided per mobilehome space; (x) in travel trailer parks and recreation vehicle parks, a minimum of 100 square feet of open space must be provided per travel trailer space or recreation vehicle space; (xi) on-site parking for the resident of the mobilehome must be provided in accordance with the residential parking standards included in Table H-57 for multi-family dwellings; and (xii) guest parking must be provided at a ratio of one additional off-street parking space for each seven (7) mobilehome sites in the park.